-The third action of breaking now takes place, symbolizing Christ's offering of his body to be broken for the life of the world. everlasting heritage of your sons and daughters; through Jesus Christ our Lord, the firstborn of all creation, the head of the Church, and the author of our salvation.
+The third action of breaking now takes place, symbolizing Christ's offering of his body to be broken for the life of the world.

 By him, and with him, and in him, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.
 AMEN.